 Finally, CR-3 is an outlier in several aspects.
-It's the closest extended CRD to being ex-situ; about 17\% of its stellar mass is directly accreted from satellites.
+It is the closest extended CRD to being ex situ; about 17\% of its stellar mass is directly accreted from satellites.
 CR-3 also extends unusually far into the outer disk (high $R_{95}^{\rm CRD}/R_{\rm opt}$).
 Its formation history (Fig. \ref{fig:ages_CRDs}) shows a prominent star formation peak around 8 Gyr ago, coinciding with the infall of multiple significant satellites in rapid succession.
 Two of these satellites were fairly massive ($\approx$ 40\% mass ratio).
-The ex-situ stellar component of this CRD originates from these satellites.
-The interactions not only deposited stars into the CRD but also funneled gas into the host, which subsequently formed stars on retrograde orbits (hence the substantial in-situ contribution).
+The ex situ stellar component of this CRD originates from these satellites.
+The interactions not only deposited stars into the CRD but also funneled gas into the host, which subsequently formed stars on retrograde orbits (hence the substantial in situ contribution).

-In summary, all four extended in-situ CRDs can trace their formation to interactions: CR-5 and CR-10 each formed during a major burst of multiple simultaneous minor mergers, CR-0’s CRD grew through a combination of early accretion and an ongoing major interaction, and CR-17’s CRD was built via a single low mass merger.
-However the reasons for counterrotation vary, CR-0 is due to the ongoing accretion of the infalling satellite in a counterrotating orbit.
-CR-5, CR-10 and CR-17 all have later accretion of misaligned gas that gives rise to a younger stellar disk that ends up dominating over the older CRD.
-Finally, CR-3 is mainly associated with the simultaneous accretion of significant satellites that contributed with both stars and gas in counterotating orbits.
+In summary, all four extended in situ CRDs can trace their formation to interactions: CR-5 and CR-10 each formed during a major burst of multiple simultaneous minor mergers; the CRD of CR-0 grew through a combination of early accretion and an ongoing major interaction; and the CRD of CR-17 was built via a single low mass merger.
+However, the reasons for counterrotation vary.
+For CR-0, it is due to the ongoing accretion of the infalling satellite in a counterrotating orbit, whereas CR-5, CR-10, and CR-17 all have later accretion of misaligned gas that gives rise to a younger stellar disk that ends up dominating over the older CRD.
+Finally, CR-3 is mainly associated with the simultaneous accretion of significant satellites that contributed both stars and gas in counterotating orbits.
 The accretion of counterotating gas that gives rise to some of these CRDs will be studied in detail in a follow-up article.